CS171/2016-cs171-website/index.md

 The course begins by bootstrapping your web development skills, moves on to fundamentals of perception, introduces data types you will encounter, and then focuses on visualization techniques and methods for a broad range of data types.
 An integral component of the course are regular design critiques and design studios that will hone your skills in understanding, critiquing and developing visualization techniques.

-The course is offered in the fall term 2015 at the University of Utah in two variants: CS-5630 for undergraduates and CS-6630 for graduate students.
-Classes start on Tuesday, Jan 27.
+The course is offered in the fall term 2015 at the University of Utah in two variants: CS-5630 for undergraduates and CS-6630 for graduate students, with a special section of CS-6630 (002) designated for data certificate students.
+Classes start on Tuesday, August 25.
 All classes are streamed live and archived online.
-The course is open to all Harvard undergraduate and graduate students and can be taken through cross-registration from the GSD and MIT.

-This course is also offered through the Harvard Extension school (online only) where it is listed as [CSCI E-171](http://www.extension.harvard.edu/courses/24028).

 ### Instructor